Monday, March 25, 2013

 Questions:

-- Are there any themes or differences between the two portrayals?
+Are there any themes or differences between the

-- Do you think Michelangelo was unique among other sculptors?
+Do you think Michelangelo was unique among other

 Required readings: